malejandramunoz/TNT-Repository/AQUAire.md

 ## Out of scope - Alejandra

-- A volunteer system that lets user volunteer to deliver water
+- A volunteer system that lets user volunteer to deliver water to those who need it
+- A donationations tab that lets the user donate water to communities who don't have access to clean water or this app.
+- Tracking of the water consumed and statistics based on this data.
+- Delivery system based on being able to purchase water from water locations near the user.

 ## UX - Adriana
 We chose a small screen to cater to those who need on-the-go access.
 More people have smart phones over computers, so a smaller screen would be accesible to more people.
 Because one of our main features is a digital map, it would be more convenient for users to be able to follow direction on their phone.